Early Childhood Development Practitioner

 Can I study part-time or online, or is it only offered as a full-time course?

-You can study through a flexible blended learning model, which combines online content delivery with either in-person or virtual class interactions, allowing you to tailor your learning experience to fit your schedule and preferences.
-This approach ensures a comprehensive and engaging learning journey.
+You can study through a flexible blended learning model, which combines in-person classroom sessions with guided learning activities.
+This approach allows you to tailor your learning experience to fit your schedule while ensuring hands-on practice and a comprehensive, engaging learning journey.

 Is this qualification recognized nationally and internationally?